MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-adaptive-dialog-Introduction.md

 1. The **rootDialog** that has its own 'LUIS' model and a set of triggers and actions, some of which will call a child dialog that is designed to handle specific user requests.
 2. The **bookFlightDialog** that has its own 'LUIS' model and a set of triggers and actions that handles conversations about booking flights.
-3. The **weatherDialog** that has its own 'LUIS' model and a set of triggers and actions that handle conversations about getting weather information.
+3. The **weatherDialog** that has its own 'LUIS' model and a set of triggers and actions that handles conversations about getting weather information.

 Here's the flow when user says: _I'd like to book a flight_